-This letter is all about process and ways to make your brew right for you.
+This letter is all about the process and ways to make your brew right for you.

 As time goes on, coffee loses some of its aromas and there’s a sharp decrease in carbon dioxide gas, both of which weaken the flavor and make it taste ‘less fresh’.
 Degassing is a natural process, so keep in mind that, while it will by no means make you ill, the best by roasting date does allow for optimal results.
 Buy smaller packages and make sure your coffee is tightly sealed.

 The drip method is actually used at most coffeehouses and is also referred to as a pour-over.
 It’s not ideal for optimal results but it’s a shortcut if you don’t have time to brew traditionally.
 Hot water is poured over roasted, ground coffee beans encased in a filter.

 The dry process is not something typically you would do, but it does describe the coffee itself.
 Coffee beans that have undergone a dry process are also referred to as ‘natural process’ and are roasted by having the fruit layout in the sun to dry.
-Dry process tends to produce more earthy flavors than the wet process and is commonly used in commercial coffee.
+The dry process tends to produce more earthy flavors than the wet process and is commonly used in commercial coffee.
 While it can be an easy method, it can also be inconsistent in quality.

 While we only have one term for this letter, it’s nonetheless an important one.
 For our purposes, extraction has a good deal to do with how weak or strong the coffee will be.
 Extraction is essentially drawing flavor from coffee beans by adding water at the perfect boil temperature.
 Under extracting makes for a sour taste, and over, a bitter taste.

 F: Fair trade, Filter, French Press

 All of these terms should be likely recognizable to you and they’re great to know, and possibly incorporate, into your own brewing.